-This post was originally written July 2014.
+Note: Our original Magento vs WooCommerce post was written July 2014.
 Since then we have developed and maintained numerous WooCommerce and Magento sites.
 The following is an updated version of the original post with almost 2 additional years of experience under our belts.

 For many small business owners the most important decision when building an E-commerce site is determining which platform to use.
 There are numerous products and services available, but from our experience the two best open-source solutions available today are WooCommerce and Magento.
 While both options are widely used and have large user and development communities, they are very different creatures.
 The choice of platform at the outset will have a significant impact on the business, so we have broken down some key differences based on our extensive experience with each in order to help you choose which platform best suits your needs.